![]() |

 [Site Editor's Answer]Ann, unfortunately wood windows are expensive. $1000 plus for a Harvey majestic does sound a bit pricey to me though, but its probably the going rate.
 Have you tried to get a bid on the Andersen 400 series.
 Probably about the same, but a very good wood window.

-Harvey Windows Reviews :: Acoustic SeriesThe Acoustic series will deliver an STC window rating of 44 for the double hung and picture windows, while the casement will deliver an STC window rating of 40.
+Harvey Acoustic SeriesThe Acoustic series will deliver an STC window rating of 44 for the double hung and picture windows, while the casement will deliver an STC window rating of 40.
 Both of these are pretty solid numbers, not the top-of-the-heap in terms of soundproofing or noise attentuation (the Milgard Quietline window has a 48 STC, but is VERY expensive), but definitely a good option to consider if you are looking for reasonable sound control option at a fair price.
-I would give the Harvey Acoustic Series Window a out of 5 stars rating.
+In terms of Harvey windows reviews, would give the Acoustic Series a 4.2 out of 5 stars rating.

 Harvey Acoustic Window vs ClassicHi Dane and Tim, I'm replacing the windows of my 100 year old house which is on a busy street.
 I want energy efficiency but I'm also looking for noise reduction.
 My contractor uses Harvey windows.
 Which of the Harvey windows would be my best option?